hmrc/claim-child-benefit/README.md

 # claim-child-benefit

 This is the backend service for claim-child-benenfit-frontend.
-This service allows unauthenticated/authenticated users to claim Child Benefit by answering the relevant questions, printing out a PDF and posting it to HMRC to be processed.
+This service allows authenticated and unauthenticated users to claim Child Benefit by answering the relevant questions, printing out a PDF and posting it to HMRC to be processed.
 It replaces an existing iForm offering similar functionality.
 The service calls many different services:

 - CBS to submit auntechicated users child benefit
 - IF Individual details to get designatory details